 O P I N I O N

-I will admit that when I read political analyst Kęstutis Girnius’s comments on the Lithuanian Provisional Government and the Lithuanian Activists Front, and about the supposedly low level of academic research and documentation of these phenomena, I found myself in a state of disbelief that a person whom I consider one of the most soberminded and most insightful of our political commentators could write this.
-Without citing his earlier statements on radio and in publications on this topic, here is the link to Kęstutis Girnius’s latest commentary:
+I will admit that when I read political analyst Kęstutis Girnius’s comments on the Lithuanian Provisional Government and the Lithuanian Activist Front, and about the supposedly low level of academic research and documentation of these phenomena, I found myself in a state of disbelief that a person whom I consider one of the most sober-minded and most insightful of our political commentators could write this.
+Without citing his earlier statements on radio and in publications on this topic, here is the link to Kęstutis Girnius’s latest commentary [English translation]:

 First of all, only someone who has totally ignored the work of professionals in this field is capable of talking about the lack of research on this problem and then authoritatively speaking ex cathedra about matters he has never studied, or consciously believing the revision of history.
 Sadly, pretenses to omniscience and expert pronouncements in this field of inquiry, where errors or lack of competence due to the zones of special political and moral sensitivity that lurk appear dreadful, and can compromise even a good journalist.

 I, too, am not an historian who researched archival material, but I have heard and read numerous times at international conferences historians of World War II and its crimes such as Sir Martin Gilbert, Martin Dean, Christoph Dieckmann, Joachim Tauber, Saulius Sužiedėlis, Yitzhak Arad and other famous British, German, American and Israeli historians.
 And they certainly do not believe that we cannot say anything with clarity about the year 1941 in Lithuania.
 There is material in abundance.
 The only thing possibly lacking is the will and courage to look the facts and the reality they reveal in the face.
-Initially, for example, the following material:
+Initially, for example, such material as here

 That’s the whole matter.
 Why confuse the concepts and contrive an irreconcilable conflict between two memory groups when the discussion centers around crimes committed against citizens of the Republic of Lithuania, not against the people of a foreign state or of a distant culture?
 But if the discussion is that we still do not understand the motives of people who chose to collaborate with Germany and its Nazi rhetoric, all that can be said is that this—to paraphrase Lithuanian and Israeli writer Grigorijus Kanovičius’s metaphor the bookkeeping of death, accompanied by studies of the motives and circumstances of crime, evil and treason, doesn’t change much.
 Crime against God and humanity in the end is nothing other than crime, and the motives and dramas behind it are not important.
 After all, a thing called ethics exists, and it is not surpassed by explanations of the finer bookkeeping details of crime, baseness and death.
 Instead, it seems to be that the crime itself stops existing if you haven’t examined its motives.
 It seems that its motives and details are the most important.
 Let me recall Sigmund Freud’s idea that morals are in the practical interest of humanity, and that therefore the essence of morality is contained in the intentional non-execution of evil or in abstaining from it, and not in the rationalization of evil or its exaltation to the level of metaphysics, psychology or even theology.
 Are the motives of a crime really capable of justifying the crime?